-Make ahead tip/freezing: Prepare meatballs through the browning step; cover and refrigerate for up to 1 day or freeze up to 2 months.
+- Make Ahead & Freezing Instructions: Prepare meatballs through the browning step; cover and refrigerate for up to 1 day or freeze up to 2 months.
 Add to crockpot and cook as directed.
 OR you may fully prepare 1 day in advance, refrigerate, then cook in the crockpot on low for 45 minutes or until warmed.
 Freeze cooked meatballs in sauce for up to 2 months.
 Defrost before reheating as desired.

-- You need 2 lbs total ground turkey.
+- Turkey: You need 2 pounds total ground turkey.
 I like to use a mix of extra extra lean and lean for best flavor, while keeping them on the lighter side.